CatherineP37/project_5/README.md

 ### JSHint test

-JavaScript was tested with [JSHint](https://jshint.com/) and no major issues were found.
+The JavaScript was tested with [JSHint](https://jshint.com/) and no major issues were found.

 ![JSHint test](images/js_test.png)

 ### CI Python Linter test

-Python was tested with the CI Python Linter.
+The Python was tested with the CI Python Linter.
 No major issues were found.

 ![CI Python Linter test](images/python_test_1.png)